Successful ABM Campaigns: Tips and Creative Examples

 • Benefits of ABM campaigns

-We'll also share tips, strategies, and creative ABM campaign examples you can use to inspire your next campaign.
+We'll also share tips, strategies, and creative ABM campaign ideas you can use to inspire your next campaign.

 What is account-based marketing (ABM)?

-Account-based marketing targets specific companies with personalized marketing campaigns, rather than targeting larger audiences with blanket campaigns.
+An account-based marketing strategy targets specific companies with personalized marketing campaigns, rather than targeting larger audiences with blanket campaigns.

 For example, rather than targeting enterprise tech companies in the financial sector, ABM would mean targeting online payment processing companies with more than $10 billion in revenue and a global presence—or even targeting PayPal specifically.